lisanbengisu-hash/turkey-route-optimizer-c/README.md

 Used to calculate the shortest path between cities in the graph.

-### Dynamic Programming
+### Dynamic Programming (TSP-Inspired)

-Used to optimize routes containing multiple stops.
+A dynamic programming approach inspired by the Traveling Salesman Problem (TSP) is used to determine the optimal order of multiple intermediate stops while minimizing the total travel distance.

 ### Graph Data Structures